 By reducing the distance from farm to fridge we reduce the amount of greenhouse gases associated with the processes of refrigerating, storing and transporting food.

 With growing urban populations, innovation in agriculture is necessary if we are to develop a socially and environmentally sustainable means of feeding people who don't have access to the space, or the desire to, grow their own food.

-We produce greens and fish that are sustainably grown for a local market – reconnecting people with the way food is produced and what it takes to produce it.
+We produce greens that are sustainably grown for a local market – reconnecting people with the way food is produced and what it takes to produce it.
 This reconnection can help people to make an informed choice about the food they eat.
 With growing awareness and demand for ethically produced food, we’re pioneering innovation in food production for the cities of the future.

 We’re chuffed that you find what we do so inspiring and interesting!
 Our aspiration is to employ local young people who may have dropped out of formal education or been unable to find employment, and provide them with skills, experience and confidence.
 Check out our vancanies page as any future opportunities will be posted here first.

 If you share our passion for changing the way we feed people in cities, you may be interested in volunteering at The GrowUp Box, run by our sister organisaion GrowUp Community Farms.